 The Abundance Choice – Part 2: The Problems with Indoor Water Rationing

-Editor’s note: This is the second article in a new series on California’s water crisis.
+Editor’s note: This is the second article in a series on California’s water crisis.
+You can read the entire series including recent updates in his new book “The Abundance Choice, Our Fight for More Water in California.”

 Perhaps the biggest example of misguided water policy in California are the escalating restrictions on indoor water consumption.
 As will be seen, the savings these restrictions amount to are trivial in the context of California’s total water consumption, yet are imposed at tremendous cost both in quality of life and in the required economic sacrifice.
 Despite alternatives that are objectively more cost-effective, California’s water policy continues to go down the path of rationing indoor water use.